 - encouraging and supporting pro bono;

-- cutting edge technology developments for legal services using artificial intelligence
+- cutting edge technology developments for legal services using artificial intelligence;

 - delivering legal services remotely to hard-to-reach populations;

-- providing legal services staff and pro bono advocates with better litigation and case development support;
+- providing legal services staff and pro bono advocates with better litigation and case development support; and

-- improving management and internal operations in legal aid offices, including how organizations can meet LSC's new performance criteria around technology
+- improving management and internal operations in legal aid offices, including how organizations can meet LSC's new performance criteria around technology.

 There are opportunities to exchange information in more informal Affinity Group sessions and dinners, which attendees help to determine at the time of registration.
 An ignite-style plenary called Rapid Fire Tech provides fast-paced presentations that highlight technology project successes, new ideas, and lessons learned.